 When Tolkien named something, he went all out.
 While I would have said that the goblins rode wolves, he opted to call them Wargs.
-In phonetics, you don’t have much room to go upwards from “wolf”, but Tolkien found it.
-Warg.
+In phonetics, you don’t have much room to go upwards from “wolf,” but Tolkien found it in “Warg.”

-To me, the interesting thing about the word “Nazgul”, is that it’s not all that harsh.
+To me, the neat thing about the word “Nazgul,” is that it’s not all that harsh.
 Not in the grand scheme of things anyway.
-Words that start with “g”, “t”, and often “k”, are aggressive.
+Words that start with “g,” “t,” and often “k” are on the more aggressive side.
 They go into the guttural range.

-But Nazgul is an interesting word.
-It starts with an “N”, which is a middle-range sound.
+But Nazgul starts with an “N,” which is a middle-range sound.
 It’s not weak, but it’s a bit round.

-The “z” in the middle of the word takes the edge from the “g”, which makes it a smoother sound.
-When you say it, the sound becomes a softer thing without losing the strength of the “g”.
-Spanish plays with this, too, in that a “z” takes on the sound of an “s” in English sometimes.
+The “z” in the middle takes the edge away from the “g,” sound.
+That gives the word a smoother sound.
+When you say it, the sound softens without losing the strength of the “g.”

-And keep in mind what Tolkien was naming here.
-They were also called “Ringwraiths” elsewhere.
+Keep in mind what Tolkien was naming when he called them “Nazgul.”
+They are “Ringwraiths” elsewhere.
 They were fallen kings who stuck around to hunt down the missing ring because a major villain had them as slaves.
 (Basically) It’s scarier than a vampire on some levels.
 But the name never crosses into “over the top” range.
-If Tolkien had lost his mind and given them an aggressive name, their formal regality would die again.
+If Tolkien had lost his mind and picked some aggressive word, their formal regality would die again.

 Fantasy Creature Names of J.K.
 Rowling (Harry Potter)

-It seems like a more modern source for creature names might be appropriate.
+It seems like a newer source for creature names might be appropriate as well.
 J.K.
-Rowling feels like a solid choice, especially since the tone of her work is much different.
-It’s worth noting that a good number of her creatures are existing creatures.
-That also seems in-line with her story, because it takes place in a skew of our real world.
+Rowling feels like a solid choice, especially since the tone of her work is much different than Tolkien’s.
+It’s worth noting that a good number of her creatures are existing creatures of myth.
+Her story holds a lot to our real-world because it takes place in a skew of our own.
 The use of pre-created fantasy creatures or mythological creatures gives us something with which to connect faster than Tolkien’s.
 You have to explain what a “Warg” is, but I don’t know anyone unfamiliar with unicorns.
 I’ll skip the typical stuff and go for the things she made up.

 Dementors of Azkaban

-So the obvious word here is “Dementors.”
+So the creatures are called “Dementors.”
 Including the word “dement” immediately gives you an idea of what’s going on.
-Dement means “to make mad, or insane.”
-That’s a clever trick, too.
+“Dement” means “to make mad or insane.”
+That’s a smart trick, too.
 If you can strike the meaning or traits of a creature into the reader’s head by using similar words or the root of a word, you likely should.

-At the end, we have “ban.”
-It’s almost interchangeable with things like “lan”, “ran”, or “gan.”
-The “b”, in this case, rounds the word out.
-It also keeps it away from real-world names like “Kyrgyzstan” and “Pakistan.”
+The last phonetic is “ban.”
+It’s almost interchangeable with things like “lan,” “ran,” or “gan.”
+The “b,” in this case, rounds the word out.
+(It also keeps it away from real-world names like “Kyrgyzstan” and “Pakistan.”)

-Each of those three parts play to the middle of the range of sounds.
-We don’t find anything like “dr” or “gr”.
+Each of those three sounds plays to the middle of the range.
+We don’t find anything like “dr” or “gr.”
 There’s nothing too guttural.
 If the word had used three of those sounds, it might have been too much.
-With three sounds that lean toward the darker side of neutral, it gives the word a consistent sound.
+With three sounds that lean toward the darker side of neutral, it gives the word a consistent tone.

 This word, to me, gives a good connection with the voice of Rowling’s work.
 Her voice, in general, has a lot of playfulness to it compared to someone like Tolkien or George R.R.
 Martin.
-And I’d argue that’s the spirit about her work that people love.
-Dugbog has that.
+And I’d argue that tone is part of what people love about her work.

-The two similar sounds give the name a sing-song quality, which on its own takes away the seriousness of it.
-A Nazgul with the name of a Dugbog just doesn’t command the same level of terror.
+The two similar sounds give the name a sing-song quality, which takes away the seriousness of it.
+If you swapped “vampire” with “Dugbog,” it wouldn’t command the same level of terror.

 “Beware of the Dugbog!” just sounds like a laughable thing to say.
 But, if you were a young wizard, venturing out in sandals, the warning might be a serious one.

-But on its own, the “dug” sound feels a bit more playful than most things.
-It’s not as harsh as “grug”, or “zug.”
-And it’s not light, like “Dy” or “Da.”
-(Dabog would have been a terrible name, by the way.)
+On its own, the “dug” sound feels a bit more playful than most things.
+It’s not as harsh as “grug,” or “zug.”
+And it’s not light, like “Dy” or “Da.” (“Dabog” would have been a terrible name, by the way.)

 “Bog” gives us a sense of habitat, and with that habitat comes a feeling of swampiness.
 She could have gone a bit more serious with something like “bol” or “bor.”
 Or a bit lighter still with “bah” or “fal.”